AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 >[!NOTE]
 >
->Acceptable values for Status and Priority fields can be located by reviewing the status and priority preferences for each object in the Workflow Setup area of `Workfront`.
+>Acceptable values for Status and Priority fields can be located by reviewing the status and priority preferences for each object in the Workflow Setup area of Workfront.

 ## `Input Task Details`

 You can add information about the tasks on the project, as you import the project using kick-starts.

-Open the `Workfront`.xlsx file you just downloaded.  `Go to the TASK Task sheet.`
+Open the Workfront.xlsx file you just downloaded.  `Go to the TASK Task sheet.`

-Unless you have already created tasks in  `Workfront`, this sheet should be empty.
+Unless you have already created tasks in&nbsp;Workfront, this sheet should be empty.

 ![](assets/im8-350x14.png)